Rag Rug for Beginners

 Craft

-Have fun turning old clothing and fabric offcuts into beautiful rugs, comfy cushions and unique homeware with the traditional and sustainable craft of rag rugging.
-With plenty of 1-2-1 attention, advice, and inspiration you can begin either a rug, a cushion, or a smaller project depending on how ambitious you are!
-By the end of the workshop you will have all the skills you need to begin any rag rug project at home.
+Have fun turning old clothing and fabric offcuts into beautiful rugs, comfy cushions, and unique homeware with the traditional, sustainable craft of rag rugging.
+With plenty of 1-2-1 attention, advice, and inspiration, you can begin either a rug, a cushion, or a smaller project, depending on how ambitious you are.
+By the end of the workshop, you will have all the skills you need to begin any rag rug project at home.

 Arrival Information:

-• Please arrive 15 mins before the start of the workshop to allow time to register your arrival and make your way to the classroom.
+• Please arrive 15 mins before the workshop starts to allow time to register your arrival and make your way to the classroom.

-• This workshop will take place in the Clore Learning Centre, which is located at the top of the hill, adjacent to the Gardeners Rest Restaurant.
+• This workshop will take place at the Clore Learning Centre, located at the top of the hill, adjacent to the Gardeners’ Rest Restaurant.

 For this workshop: